Precipitation

 What factors influence this indicator?

-• Year-to-year variability is a natural feature of California’s precipitation.
-This variability has increased in recent decades and has been linked to atmospheric river storms and drought.
+• Substantial year-to-year variability is a natural feature of California’s precipitation.
+This variability has increased in recent decades and is exacerbated by regional warming.

 • Atmospheric and oceanic circulation patterns affect precipitation.
-For example, a dense air mass that settled over the northeastern Pacific Ocean from 2012 to 2015 blocked storms from California and contributed to the severe drought.
+For example, a persistent region of high pressure (called the Ridiculously Resilient Ridge) over the northeastern Pacific Ocean from 2012 to 2015 blocked storms from California and contributed to the severe drought.

 • Local geography and storm characteristics also influence whether precipitation falls as rain or snow.